overturetool/overturetool.github.io/_netmeetings/Net-Meeting-99.md

 ##  Release Planning

 A new release is planned for the 4th of July.
 The release candidate can be found at http://overture.au.dk/overture/development/Build-60_2016-06-25_22-26/

+As usual, we need testers for all platforms.

 ##  Community Development